English Literature with Film Studies BA (Hons) – 2020 entry

 Why choose this course

-Studying literature and film enables us to look beneath the surface and discover deeper meanings - about our world, about our times, about ourselves.
-Choosing English Literature with Film Studies at Surrey means you will examine the most vital and influential works of literature from the medieval period to the present day.
+Studying literature and film enables us to look beneath the surface and discover deeper meanings – about our world and ourselves.
+Choosing English Literature with Film Studies at Surrey means you’ll examine the most vital and influential works of literature from the medieval period to the present day, and film from a range of national traditions and in a number of genres.

-Our courses in English literature are ranked in the top 10 for creative writing in the Complete University Guide 2019 and top 10 in The Times and Sunday Times Good University Guide 2019.
+Our courses are ranked in the top 10 for creative writing in The Complete University Guide 2020 and top 10 in The Times and Sunday Times Good University Guide 2019.

 What you will study